Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 9:1 "it is superfluous" This is the term perissos.
 It is used here in the sense of over and above.
 It and its related forms are used often in 2 Corinthians.
 Paul often uses emotional or "over-the-top" language.
 See Special Topic at 2 Cor.
 2:7.

-9:1 "for me to write to you" It is unusual for Paul to say this when he has just written to them on this subject (i.e., the collection from his Gentile churches to the mother church in Jerusalem, cf. chapter 8).
+9:1 "for me to write to you" It is unusual for Paul to say this when he has just written to them on this same subject (i.e., the collection from his Gentile churches to the mother church in Jerusalem, cf. chapter 8).

 These two chapters are parallel in the spiritual principles related to Christian stewardship.
 Possibly they are